jedrichards/fla-text-processor-jsfl/README.md

 ## Installation

-To install into Flash CS5.5 on OSX run the following one-line command in Terminal replacing {username} with the correct value for your user account:
+To install into Flash CS5.5 on OSX run the following commands in Terminal replacing {username} with the correct value for your user account:

+`cd /Users/{username}/Library/Application\ Support/Adobe/Flash\ CS5.5/en_US/Configuration/Commands`
-`git clone git://github.com/jedrichards/HogarthAutomationJSFL.git /Users/{username}/Library/Application\ Support/Adobe/Flash\ CS5.5/en_US/Configuration/Commands2/HogarthAutomationJSFL`
+`git clone git://github.com/jedrichards/HogarthAutomationJSFL.git`

 The scripts should not be available from Flash's Commands menu.
 Keep updated by executing `git pull` in the installation directory.